T-Ratchatorn/EMASAM/README.md

 **DATASET_NAME**: "cifar10", "cifar100", "fashionmnist", "emnist"

-Note: ImageNet-1k experiments, use DATASET_NAME: "imagenet_1k" and MODEL_NAME: "resnet50", "vit_b_16"
+Note: For ImageNet-1k experiments, use DATASET_NAME: "imagenet_1k" and MODEL_NAME: "resnet50", "vit_b_16"

 For additional details on all parameters, please see [test.py](test.py)